jayendra19/Text_Summarizer_Project/README.md

 Jinja2: Jinja2 is a popular templating engine for Python used in web development to generate dynamic content.

 Ensure and Python-box: These might refer to specific versions or packages, but without specific information, it's challenging to provide details about their purpose.

+#WORKFLOW
+Update config.yaml
+Update params.yaml
+Update entity
+Update the configuration manager in src config update the conponents update the pipeline update the main.py update the app.py